Former New Jersey Governor Chris Christie Slams Pennsylvania Sports Betting

 After being widely recognized as one of the main driving forces that legalized sports gambling in America due to his lawsuit, former Governor of New Jersey Chris Christie has been making his way around gaming conferences delivering speeches.

-Speaking on the successes of New Jersey and how their monthly handle now rivals Nevada for tops in the United States, Christie took aim with some harsh criticism of neighboring states that did not follow the Garden State’s blueprint for success.
+Speaking on the successes of New Jersey sports betting legislation and how their monthly handle now rivals Nevada for tops in the United States, Christie took aim with some harsh criticism of neighboring states that did not follow the Garden State’s blueprint for success.

 In particular, Christie singled out the state of Pennsylvania and their slow pushout of mobile betting and higher taxes on betting revenue as self-sabotage.